asterisk/documentation/docs/Configuration/Channel-Drivers/WebSocket.md

 Whether inbound or outbound, the default behavior is to automatically answer the channel when the websocket has connected successfully.
 If for some reason you want to answer the channel yourself, you can add the `n` parameter to the dialstring and make a REST `channels/<id>/answer` call or send the `ANSWER` command (mentioned below) over the media websocket.

-## Protocol

-### Media Transfer
+## Media Transfer

-Media sent from Asterisk to your application is simply streamed in BINARY websocket messages.
+Media sent from Asterisk to your application is simply streamed in BINARY websocket frames.
 The message size will be whatever the internal Asterisk frame size is.
 For ulaw/alaw for instance, Asterisk will send a 160 byte packet every 20ms.
 This is the same as RTP except the messages will contain raw media with no RTP or other headers.
 You could stream this directly to a file or other service.

 Media sent _to_ Asterisk _from_ your app is a bit trickier because chances are that the media you send Asterisk will eventually need to go out to a caller in a format that is both properly framed and properly timed.
 I.E. 160 byte blocks every 20 ms for a/ulaw.
 Sending short, long or mistimed packets will surely result is poor audio quality.
 To relieve your app of the burden of having to do the framing and timing, the channel driver will do it automatically for most codecs but there are a few exceptions and rules you have to follow.